MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/use-javascript.md

 <!-- https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/use-javascript -->

-Common Data Services for Apps provide many opportunities to use JavaScript.
-All JavaScript used in CDs for Apps is added by creaating JavaScript web resources.
+Model-driven Apps provide many opportunities to use JavaScript.
+All JavaScript used in Model-driven Apps is added by creaating JavaScript web resources.
 This topic has information for developers who use JavaScript and includes links to relevant topics in the CDS for Apps Web Services and other sources.

 <a name="BKMK_AreasToUseJavaScript"></a>